bhuizi/electron_app/frontend/README.md

 ## Notes
 - The output paths and file names may differ if you build for other platforms or architectures.
 - For Windows or Linux builds, check the corresponding folders in `out/make/`.

+## Accessing Your Build via GitHub Actions

+After the workflow completes:

+1. Go to the Actions tab
+2. Click on your completed workflow run
+3. Scroll down to Artifacts
+4. Download the build zip file